krishirajsinh-p/krishirajsinh-p/README.md

 ## 🌐 Connect with Me

-I'm always eager to collaborate on engaging and challenging opportunities that contribute to my personal and professional growth in every aspect.
+I'm always eager to collaborate on engaging and challenging opportunities.

 <p align="center">
 	<a href="https://www.linkedin.com/in/krishirajsinh-p" target="_blank">